Leannnmv/FolderOrganizer/README.md

 - Graphical interface to select a folder.
 - Categorizes files based on extensions.
 - Creates subfolders if they don't exist.
+- Coming soon: A standalone executable version for easier usage.

 ## Installation
 1. Clone the repository.